PetterHopp/NVIpretty/README.md

 `NVIpretty` is part of `NVIverse`, a collection of R-packages with tools to facilitate data management and data reporting at the Norwegian Veterinary Institute (NVI).
 The NVIverse consists of the following
-packages: NVIconfig, NVIdb, NVIpretty, NVIbatch, OKplan, OKcheck, NVIcheckmate, NVIpackager, NVIrpackages.
+packages: NVIconfig, NVIdb, NVIspatial, NVIpretty, NVIbatch, OKplan, OKcheck, NVIcheckmate, NVIpackager, NVIrpackages.
 See the vignette “Contribute to NVIpretty” for more information.

 `NVIpretty` provide tools to make R-output pretty in accord with Norwegian Veterinary Institute’s (NVI) graphical profile.
 For products